marutpun/marut-hub/docs/docusaurus/add-custom-font-from-cdn-to-docusaurus.md

 ## Usage new font in stylesheet

 You can add font family directly or replace an existing Infima CSS variables.
+Here is an example.

 ```css title="src/css/custom.css"
 .link {